 Q: Does my customer information have to be encrypted?
 For example, do I have to encrypt stored emails?

-Q: Will the GDPR laws apply when the United Kingdom leaves the EU?
+Q: Do the GDPR laws apply since the United Kingdom has officially left the EU?

 Q: Does Liquid Web hold any security certifications?

 A: Yes we do.
 See the list of all Liquid Web’s Certifications.